arnim/p4nreana-tutorials/advanced/example3/readme.md

-# Theory of dimentionality reduction
+# Theory of Dimensionality  reduction

 ### UMAP (Uniform Manifold Approximation and Projection):